piyush-2450/SugarUI/README.md

 subview1?.height([>-10, -<20])
 ```

-View size relations can be seyup easily as follows:
+View size relations can be setup easily as follows:

 ```swift
 // Ensure subview2 has the same height & width as subview1